jedwood/nodejs-monitoring-testing/README.md

 ## Stress Testing

-There is of course no reason why you need to use tools written in Node to test Node apps, nor vice versa.
+There is of course no reason why you need to use tools written in Node to test Node apps.
 Nevertheless, here are a couple simple ones I found by digging through [npm](https://npmjs.org/package/npm-search)

 ### node-http-perf